 Participating clinical partner operates under pre-alignment training and documentation standards.

-Clinical report transmitted directly back to the Dutch GP system.
+Clinical report transmitted back to the Dutch GP system.
 Gatekeeper continuity preserved.

 Indication alignment, complication context, and mapping confidence evaluated under supervised AI architecture.

-The corridor measures signal consistency, inter-review agreement, variance reduction index, dispute cycle length, and institutional feedback.
+The corridor measures signal consistency, inter-review agreement, variance reduction, dispute cycle length, and institutional feedback.
 Expansion follows measurable validation — evidence before scale.